 The City has experienced repeated and increasingly frequent flooding from storm events, with several large severe storm event occurring in 2019 and 2020.
 These events lead to the development of the Flood Action Alexandria initiative.
-Information gathered via the City's 311 response center regarding flooding complaints and inquiries in addition to the 2016 City of Alexandria Storm Sewer Capacity Analysis (CASSCA) study, provided a roadmap for City staff to undertake neighborhood investigations.
-Located in the Four Mile Run watershed, with a large footprint within the 100-year and 500-year floodplain, the neighborhood of Arlandria, specifically the Edison Street, Dale Street, and West Reed Avenue, located off of Mount Vernon Avenue, a main throughfare, experienced significant flooding from the storms during 2019 and 2020.
-The City undertook neighborhood investigations and further engineering assessment and analysis of the storm sewer network in this area beginning in early 2021.
-However, it was the large storm event that occurred on August 15, 2021, after the launch of the Flood Action Alexandria, that brought the most significant flooding to this area, as described in Section 1, Project Information.
-Figure 6 provides a snapshot of the 311 requests for services that focused on reporting flooding issues across the City on August 15th.
+Information gathered via the City's 311 response center regarding flooding complaints and inquiries in addition to the 2016 City of Alexandria Storm Sewer Capacity Analysis (CASSCA) study provided a roadmap for City staff to undertake neighborhood investigations.
+Increasing inlet capacity and adding new inlets, especially in areas experiencing frequent and severe flooding impacts from climate change will help create a more resilient Alexandria.

-The Mount Vernon Dual CMP Culvert Replacement and Optimization project falls within the City's Flood Action Alexandria initiative which includes a 10-year, \$170 million capital improvement plan focused on 11 large capacity projects in addition to numerous spot improvement projects that are currently underway at the neighborhood scale across the City.
-The proposed project for funding will increase the resiliency of the Arlandria neighborhood, Four Mile Run watershed, and the City of Alexandria.
-This is a critical need given the City's sensitivity to climate change-induced severe storm events caused by rising global temperatures and increasing humidity.
+The Inlet Program falls within the City's Flood Action Alexandria initiative.
+The Spot Improvement Program includes a 10-year, \$28.4 million capital improvement plan focused delivering small to medium sized capital projects at the watershed sub-basin and neighborhood scale across the City.
+The proposed project for funding will increase the resiliency for residents in the Hooff's Run and Four Mile Run watersheds, and the City of Alexandria as the Inlet Program will be replicable to other watersheds.
+This is a critical need given the City's sensitivity to climate change induced severe storm events caused by rising global temperatures and increased humidity.